allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 * The structure of components, their inter-relationships, and the principles and guidelines governing their design and evolution over time.

-And what do we need such a governing structure or shape?
+And what do we need such a governing structure or shape for?
 Basically it allows us to make cost/time-efficient choices when it comes to development.
 And deployment.
 And operation.
 And maintenance.

 Also it allows us to keep as many options open as possible, so our future choices are not limited by an overcommitment